How to Write an Invitation Letter for UK Visa? With Sample

 5. Accommodation Details

-• Whether it is free or paid
+• Whether accommodation is free of cost

 6. Financial Support (if applicable)